 Terms like service dog and therapy dog are often used interchangeably, but they are not the same thing.

-Here is a look at various options to consider when looking for canine help for your anxiety or depression.
+Consider these various options for canine help for your anxiety or depression.

-Service dogs must be certified by the Americans with Disabilities Act (ADA) so that they’re allowed everywhere you go, like into restaurants or retail stores.
+Service dogs are allowed everywhere you go, such as restaurants or retail stores.

-Service dogs are able to live with you in any residence, even those that typically don’t allow dogs.
+Service dogs are allowed to live with you in any residence, even those that typically don’t allow dogs.

 They’re trained to support one specific person.

-Service dogs are not required to wear a vest (although oftentimes they do) and you aren’t required to show proof of training.
+Service dogs are not required to wear a vest, although they often do.

 Psychiatric Service Dogs

-Psychiatric service dogs are a type of service dog that’s also certified by the ADA.
+Psychiatric service dogs are a specific type of service dog.

-They are trained to help people with anxiety, depression, bipolar disorder, schizophrenia, and post-traumatic stress disorder.
-(3)
+These dogs are trained to help people with anxiety, depression, bipolar disorder, schizophrenia, and post-traumatic stress disorder.

-Some tasks they help with are bringing medicine during an anxiety attack, leading somebody to help you, licking your face, and putting pressure against you to calm you down.
+Tasks they can help you with might be bringing medicine during an anxiety attack, leading somebody to help you, and applying pressure on you to calm you down.

 These dogs are able to sense changes in your body when you are about to have a panic attack.

-If somebody suffers from claustrophobia, the dog can be trained to stand in between you and others so that you gain more control of your personal space.
+For someone who suffers from claustrophobia, the dog can be trained to stand in between them and other people to help them gain more control of their personal space.

 Emotional Support Dogs

-Unlike service dogs, emotional support dogs don’t require a specific type of training or certificate.
+Unlike service dogs, emotional support dogs don’t require a specific type of training.

 Emotional support dogs are mostly regarded as pets, meaning they aren’t allowed everywhere that service dogs are.

-Emotional support dogs are used for disabilities such as anxiety, depression, bipolar disorder, phobias, and panic attacks.
+Emotional support dogs are helpful with disabilities such as anxiety, depression, bipolar disorder, phobias, and panic attacks.

-To obtain an emotional support dog, you’re required to present a letter from your doctor or another medical professional.
+To obtain an emotional support dog, you must present a letter from a appropriate mental health care professional.